mpickering/ghc-proposals/proposals/0000-extensions-th.rst

 Alternatives
 ------------

+A previous version of this proposal suggesting using ``[OnOff Extension]`` rather than ``[Extension]`` which would toggle extensions on and off rather than completely setting the environment.
+However, this is not compositional as when composing code fragments an inner fragment may not typecheck with a certain extension enable in the outer context.

 Instead of modifying ASTs to accomplish this, one could imagine adding a new class method to ``Quasi``: ::

    class Quasi q where